elsampsa/home-ethereum/README.md

 # Home Ethereum

+*If you don't hold it, you don't own it*

+-- an american proverb

 My checklist and scripts for running [go ethereum client](https://github.com/ethereum/go-ethereum), aka "geth" on a laptop @ the comfort of your home.

-We are setting up a "full node" here.
-I recommend skipping "fast" and "light" sync.
-I personally never got the "fast" sync working (maybe related to [this](https://github.com/ethereum/go-ethereum/issues/16796)).
-However, that experience might be severely outdated and applicable only to older geth versions.

-These instructions are currently for geth **version v1.10.1** ("berlin").
-For release notes of that version, see [here](https://blog.ethereum.org/2021/03/08/ethereum-berlin-upgrade-announcement/).
+The current version you should use is **v1.10.12**.
+For release notes, see [here](https://blog.ethereum.org/2021/03/08/ethereum-berlin-upgrade-announcement/).

-- As per 13.8.2020, it took more than a month to sync and reach the last block, while the blockchain takes around 850 GB of space.
+- 13.8.2020, a full sync took more than a month to sync and reach the last block, while the blockchain takes around 850 GB of space.
-- As per 9.3.2021, the blockchain takes ~ 1.2 TB of space.
+- 9.3.2021, the blockchain takes ~ 1.2 TB of space.
-- As per 17.4.2021, the blockchain takes ~ 1.3 TB of space.
+- 17.4.2021, the blockchain takes ~ 1.3 TB of space.
+- 20.1.2022, removed blockchain & did a "snap" sync.
+It was blazing fast & now blockchain just needs a few hundred gigas!
+Using txlookuplimit=0 was a bad idea: it blows up the state trie

 ![image](inaction.png)